ChangJooOh/MNIST-Classification-with-Numpy-and-Backpropagation/README.md

-'Y' is the expected values, in our case that would be a vector of 0's except for the one that the input digit is, which will be a 1.
+'Y' is the expected values, in our case that would be a vector of 0's except for the index that is the handwritten input digit, which will be a 1.
 'Y hat' is what the network predicts what the expected labels should be, computed through the layers of matrix operations.